lib-ruby-parser/lib-ruby-parser/README.md

 ## Versioning

-`lib-rubyparser` follows MRI/master.
+`lib-ruby-parser` follows MRI/master.
 There are no plans to support multiple versions like it's done in `whitequark/parser`.

 ## Encodings

-By default `lib-rubyparser` can only parse source files encoded in `UTF-8` or `ASCII-8BIT/BINARY`.
+By default `lib-ruby-parser` can only parse source files encoded in `UTF-8` or `ASCII-8BIT/BINARY`.

 It's possible to pass a `decoder` function in `ParserOptions` that takes a recognized (by the library) encoding and a byte array.
 It must return a UTF-8 encoded byte array or an error: